Accelerated Air France installations

 - the dilution of our common stock if we issue additional equity or convertible debt securities; and

-- other risks and factors listed under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2018 as filed with the SEC on March 18, 2019.
+- other risks and factors listed under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2017 as filed with the SEC on April 2, 2018 and in any subsequently filed Quarterly Reports on Form 10-Q. These financial results should also be read in connection with the additional information to be set forth in our Annual Report on Form 10-K that will be filed for the year ended December 31, 2018.

 The forward-looking statements herein speak only as of the date the statements are made (which is the date of this press release).
 You should not put undue reliance on any forward-looking statements.
 We assume no obligation to update forward-looking statements to reflect actual results, changes in assumptions or changes in other factors affecting forward-looking information, except to the extent required by applicable securities laws.
 If we do update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.

-The table below presents financial results for the three months ended March 31, 2019 and 2018.
+The table below presents financial results for the three and twelve months ended December 31, 2018 and 2017.

 |Global Eagle Entertainment Inc.|